szpak/doublecmd-rpm/README.md

 This project provides nightly (weekly) builds of [Double Commander](http://doublecmd.sourceforge.net/) for Fedora using [Travis](https://travis-ci.org/) and [COPR](http://copr.fedorainfracloud.org/).

-[Double Commander](http://doublecmd.sourceforge.net/) is open source file manager with two panels side by side.
+[Double Commander](http://doublecmd.sourceforge.net/) is an open source file manager with two panels side by side.
 It is inspired by Total Commander and features some new ideas.

 **Beta warning**.
 The nightly builds are produced directly from the source code repository and may be unstable.
-If you prefer stable releases the author provides a dedicated stable RPM [repository](https://software.opensuse.org/download.html?project=home%3AAlexx2000&package=doublecmd-gtk).
+If you prefer stable releases the Double Commander's author provides a dedicated stable RPM [repository](https://software.opensuse.org/download.html?project=home%3AAlexx2000&package=doublecmd-gtk).

 ## Quick start